uwescience/myria-docs/myriaX.markdown

 - Create Postgres databases.
 Important: If you have multiple workers on the same machine, they need to use different Postgres databases (but they can share the same Postgres server instance).
-For example, the configuration in `deployment.cfg.postgres` needs the Postgres databases `myria1` and `myria2` on both worker machines:
+For example, the configuration in `deployment.cfg.postgres` needs both Postgres databases `myria1` and `myria2` on both worker machines:
     ```sql
     createdb myria1;
     createdb myria2;
     ```
+You can replace `myria1` and `myria2` with your own databases.
 - (Optional) Should you wish Myria to connect via an alternate port, add the following key/value pair to the `[deployment]` section of your Myria deployment file:
     ```ini
-    database_port = [custom port number]
+    database_port = [custom_port_number]

-    ```
+### 3. Running the cluster

-#### Setup the working directories and catalogs locally and remotely
+* Setup the working directories and catalogs

-Before we can start the cluster and run queries, we need to setup the system catalogs (locally and remotely) and the working directories (remotely).
+Before we can launch the cluster and run queries, we need to setup the catalog and
+the working directories.
 These initialization steps are automated and executed by the `setup_cluster.py` script.

 To initialize (or re-initialize) a new Myria cluster configuration, execute the following command:

-    ./setup_cluster.py <deployment.cfg>
+    ./setup_cluster.py deployment.cfg.local --clean-catalog

-This will: Create a directory locally.
-The name of that directory will be the name of the cluster as specified in the configuration file (`deployment.cfg`).
-Look inside the directory.
-You should see the catalog file for the master and one catalog file for each worker.
-In the case of a deployment in a shared-nothing cluster, the worker catalogs get copied to the remote machines.
+This will create the catalog and the working directories in `/tmp/myria/twoNodeLocalParallel".

-Notice that this **overwrites** the catalogs: This step will delete all information about previously ingested relations.
+Notice that this **overwrites** the catalogs: all information about previously ingested relations will be removed.

-### 3. Running the cluster

-Everything is now ready to start the MyriaX query execution engine.
+If you only want to update the jars without losing information in the catalog, run:

+    ./setup_cluster.py deployment.cfg.local

-#### Launch the cluster
+* Launch the cluster

 To start the master and the worker processes, execute the following command

-    ./launch_cluster.sh <deployment.cfg>
+    ./launch_cluster.sh deployment.cfg.local

 This command will output things like the following: